Goldman Sachs Maintains Kraft Heinz (KHC) Buy Recommendation

 What is the Fund Sentiment?

-There are 1965 funds or institutions reporting positions in Kraft Heinz.
-This is a decrease of 1 owner(s) or 0.05% in the last quarter.
-Average portfolio weight of all funds dedicated to KHC is 0.31%, an increase of 9.17%.
-Total shares owned by institutions increased in the last three months by 1.89% to 997,013K shares.
-The put/call ratio of KHC is 0.68, indicating a bullish outlook.
+There are 1962 funds or institutions reporting positions in Kraft Heinz.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to KHC is 0.30%, an increase of 7.99%.
+Total shares owned by institutions increased in the last three months by 1.90% to 996,972K shares.
+The put/call ratio of KHC is 0.67, indicating a bullish outlook.

 What are Other Shareholders Doing?